JonZeolla/Presentations/2017-01-12_SCIS/README.md

     * Try out [this brief intro](https://cran.r-project.org/doc/contrib/Torfs+Brauer-Short-R-Intro.pdf) if you're new to the language.
     * For those of you who love R and Spark, check out [SparkR](http://spark.apache.org/docs/latest/sparkr.html).
 * Apache Zeppelin
-  * Zeppelin gets an honorable mention here.
+  * Zeppelin gets an honorable mention here even though it isn't a programming language.
 It is a "A web-based notebook that enables interactive data analytics."
 You really should [check it out](https://zeppelin.apache.org/).

 #### Training/Conferences
 Unfortunately, training in this area is severely lacking in availability, however here's a start.